SafetyPrompts Logo

 Acknowledgements

 Thank you to Fabio Pernisi, Bertie Vidgen, and Dirk Hovy for their co-authorship on the SafetyPrompts paper.
-Thank you for dataset suggestions and other contributions to: Giuseppe Attanasio, Steven Basart, Federico Bianchi, Hyunwoo Kim, Bo Li, Hannah Lucas, Niloofar Mireshghallah, Norman Mu, Matus Pikuliak, Verena Rieser, Felix Röttger, Sam Toyer, Pranav Venkit, Bertie Vidgen, and Laura Weidinger.
-Special thanks to Hannah Rose Kirk for the logo.
+Thank you for feedback and dataset suggestions to Giuseppe Attanasio, Steven Basart, Federico Bianchi, Daniel Hershcovic, Kexin Huang, Hyunwoo Kim, George Kour, Bo Li, Hannah Lucas, Norman Mu, Niloofar Mireshghallah, Matus Pikuliak, Verena Rieser, Felix Röttger, Sam Toyer, Pranav Venkit, and Laura Weidinger.
+Special thanks to Hannah Rose Kirk for the initial logo suggestion.
 Thanks also to Jerome Lachaud for the site theme.